raedaltaki/taskinator/README.md

 ## Description

-taskinator is a task managment Application that helps you organize your tasks based on their status
+taskinator is a task management Application that helps you organize your tasks based on their status

 ## Installation